 The next 4 hours went by so fast.
 The landscape is of course amazing but the speed and the risk make the sensations even better.
 It is important to say that the guides are very available.
 They make everything safe whether you’re a beginner or an amateur cyclist.
 If you follow the rules, there is no danger at all.
 Some curves and portions can be very tricky so you have to listen to them carefully.

 I absolutely love cycling down the Death Road.
 I’ve never been a good rider but this experience is incredible.
-It gives you the exact feeling of freedom I seek in this kind of experiences.
+It gives you the exact feeling of freedom I seek in this kind of experience.

 We take a lot of breaks, and they even give us snacks.
 We are very hungry indeed!